 A-2 APPARATUS

-A-2.1 Conical Flask, 250 ml capacity fitted with a B24 stopper.
+A-2.1 Conical Flask — 250 ml capacity fitted with a B24 stopper.

 A-3 REAGENTS

-A-3.1 Standard Sodium Hydroxide Solution, 1 N
+A-3.1 Standard Sodium Hydroxide Solution — 1 N

-A-3.2 Hydroxylamine Hydrochloride Solution, 1 N, 7 percent neutral to bromophenol blue
+A-3.2 Hydroxylamine Hydrochloride Solution — 1 N, 7 percent neutral to bromophenol blue

-A-3.3 Bromophenol Blue Aqueous Solution, 0.02 percent
+A-3.3 Bromophenol Blue Aqueous Solution — 0.02 percent

 A-4 PROCEDURE

-To 50 ml of hydroxylamine hydrochloride solution in a stoppered conical flask, add 4 to 5 drops of bromophenol blue solution (weigh to the nearest 0.002 g).
+To 50 ml of hydroxylamine hydrochloride solution in a stoppered conical flask, add 4 drops to 5 drops of bromophenol blue solution (weigh to the nearest 0.002 g).
 Transfer about 1 g sample in the flask and mix thoroughly.
 Open the flask to let air in, stopper it again and weigh.
 Titrate the liberated acid with standard sodium hydroxide solution until blue green colour appears.
 Allow the flask with the contents to stand for 15 min and if the colour changes, titrate again with sodium hydroxide.
 Note the volume of sodium hydroxide solution used (V, in ml).
 Carry out a blank titration using all reagents except the sample.
 Note the volume of sodium hydroxide solution used (v, in ml).

 A-5 CALCULATION